Garden Calender for the Brisbane region

 Vegetables

-December and January are generally "go slow" months in the vegetable garden, given the extreme weather and the family committments that many people have at this time of the year.
-You may choose to put at least part of vegetable garden to bed for the summer under a good layer of mulch or and wait out the heat, humidity, pests and diseases.
+December and January are generally "go slow" months in the vegetable garden, given the extreme weather and the family commitments that many people have at this time of the year.
+You may choose to put at least part of vegetable garden to bed for the summer under a good layer of mulch and wait out the heat, humidity, pests and diseases.

 If growing lettuce, be sure to select the more heat-tolerant varieties (check your seed packet or catalogue).
-Many people find the cherry-type tomatoes more successful at this time of the year, also.

 Garden shows, open gardens

-<< November January >> Other Months
+<< November Calendar Main January >>